jmtilli/rlctrans/README.md

 In the worst case, if you can't avoid a recalculation loop, you need to replace diodes with switches that you control from the C code.

+Shockley diodes are less prone to recalculation loops, so using Shockley model instead of the ideal (impossible) diode model helps, at the cost of slower performance.

 ## Note about transformers